pixielabs/cavy-sample-app/README.md

 ## How to run the app

+ - Make sure your environment is set up to build React Native applications.
-You will need the React Native command line tools to run the sample app.
+   See the React Native documentation for info on how to do this.
+ - Install dependencies with `yarn`.
+ - If you want to run on iOS, install Cocoapods dependencies:

+     ```
+     cd ios
+     pod install
+     ```
-Install dependencies with `yarn`, then run the app with `npx react-native run-ios`.
+ - Run the app with `npx react-native run-ios` or `npx react-native run-android`.

 ## How to run the tests